Ntalaganya Clan

 Ntalaganya Clan is among the many clans in the present day Buganda Kingdom.
 It is one of the clans that were there before the reign of King Kintu.
-Ntalaganya is a Luganda name which means Blue Duiker. the ancestral home of the Ntalaganya Clan is in Kiwawu (Busujju).
+Ntalaganya is a Luganda name which means Blue Duiker. the ancestral home of the Ntalaganya Clan is in Kiwawu (Busujju).Like all Baganda clans, the Ntalaganya clan forms part of the patrilineal clan system that defines social identity, ancestry, and cultural responsibility within Buganda society.
+The name Ntalaganya refers to the blue duiker, a small antelope species, which is associated with clan's identity and symbolism.
+Like other Buganda clans, the Ntalaganya clan has its own unique cultural traditions, including a clan totem, motto, ancestral lineage, and designated clan leaders responsible for preserving its heritage.

 This is the photo of a blue duiker which represents the Ntalaganya Clan Totem in Buganda Kingdom.

 Origin

 Historical records indicate that the warrior Bulamaga Wasswa defeated Bunyoro Chief in Ggomba during King Kateregga's reign.
 Following the Banyor's expulsion from Ggomba by King Kateregga, the Ntalaganya people extensively settled in the area.

 Also Buganda History stresses that the people of the Ntalaganya Clan are the descendants of King Wadda who is said to have been the first King of Buganda before Kintu.
 Also the Buganda History says that Buganda had kings before Kintu and King Wadda is said to have been the first King of Buganda.